- Skip Ahead to

 From the Notifications tab you can access:

 Email notifications to input your preferred email for notifications on activity updates and summaries (with an option to turn on/off/pause notifications)

 Browser notifications for @mentions and task updates

-- Change the destination email address for where your notifications are sent to in each of your Workspaces & Organizations
+- Change the destination email address for where your notifications are sent to in each of your Workspaces and Organizations

-- Change the type of notifications you receive for each of your Workspaces & Organizations
+- Change the type of notifications you receive for each of your Workspaces and Organizations

 Will notifications be in your Asana Inbox or your email inbox?

 You will receive an email if you have opted for email notifications.